Managing our rivers—new 2018 conservation strategy

-The Conservator for Flora and Fauna is asking the community to comment on the draft 2018 Aquatic and Riparian Conservation Strategy, which looks at how we can best continue to repair and manage our precious waterways.
-A short 4-page summary is also available.
+The Conservator for Fauna and Flora has prepared the 2018 Aquatic and Riparian Conservation Strategy, which outlines how we can best continue to manage and restore our waterways.
+It builds on the achievements of the previous 2007 strategy.

 Review of 2007 Aquatic and Riparian Zone Conservation Strategy

 In 2013, a review of the Aquatic Species and Riparian Zone Conservation Strategy (the Strategy) highlighted activities that should lead to more native fish and plants, less erosion, improved water flow and fewer weeds in the longer-term.

 The Murrumbidgee River, the major waterway in the ACT is in very poor condition throughout its length.
 The riparian floodplains in the ACT have been affected by land clearing, altered hydrological systems and water quality, major weed invasions, fire and related climatic changes.
 The ACT Government has undertaken two surveys to provide a clear picture of the state of the high conservation value streams in the ACT.

 Technical Report 22 (16.3 MB) is a survey of vegetation and habitat in key riparian zones of the ACT Murrumbidgee River.
 This report identifies the extent and condition of the riverine vegetation communities along the Murrumbidgee in the ACT.